How I Built a Popular VSCode Theme From Scratch

 ...

-To keep things simple, I created a generator.ts file to generate the theme based on the config files.
 To be honest the json files inside config folder are not really necessary, but I wanted to keep the same pattern as One Dark Pro.

-Finally, but most importantly, I created a themes.ts file to export the theme depending on each variant.
 It's worth mentioning that I used TypeScript enums to define the color names of the theme, so I could create more variants easily.

 export default {